If you’ve got your eyes set what to do in Seoul, digging into the best things to do in Insadong should be high on your agenda.

 Witness the birth of modern Korea at Tapgol Park

-The centrepiece of the Tapgol Park, Wongaksa Pagoda, dates back to 1467 when the area was set within the grounds of the Jogye order of Korean Buddhism’s most important temple.
-This ten-level stone pagoda—responsible for the park’s old name, Pagoda Park—is the only remnant from the 15th-century Wongaksa Temple, making it all the more important as a Korean cultural relic.
+The centrepiece of the Tapgol Park, Wongaksa Pagoda, dates back to 1467.
+At this time, the area was set within the grounds of the most important of the Jogye order of Korean Buddhism.

-Besides its historical significance, Tapgol Park remains one of the premier places in Seoul to get some fresh air, hang out with friends, walk around, or simply chill out and briefly escape the bustle of the city.
+Besides its historical significance, Tapgol Park remains one of the premier places to go in Insadong and in Seoul to get some fresh air.
+It’s a wonderful place to hang out with friends, walk around, or simply chill out and leave the urban bustle behind.

 Getting to Tapgol Park: From Jongno 3-ga Station (Lines 1, 3 & 5), take Exit 1 onto Jong-ro.
 It’s about a five-minute walk west along the street to Tapgol Park.